 If you are a caffeine addict…

 Grabbing a cup of coffee on the street in Yangon is about 4-500 kyats.
 It is nothing like Illy or quality Italian espresso but it is cheap.
 Typically it consists of instant coffee with condensed milk so it’s if you don’t like sweet… well, too bad!
 Remember that at the street restaurants they also serve you a pot of tea free of charge, so you able to enjoy people watching even though you have finished your coffee.
 However, if your espresso ache is getting unbearable there are some nice, Western cafes around but you might be paying even ten times more!!
 I think the cheapest cappuccino was about 3300 and cafe mochas etc started with 4000, big portions almost close to 5000 kyats.
 These western places might also charge tax and service charge separately, so bear that in mind.
 However, most of these places seem to have decent wifi and aircon so sometimes it might be worth the splurge.

 Next time in Myanmar

 Edit, 24.9.17.
 At the moment the Rohingya situation is not looking good.
-From the resources that I have gathered, to me it seems that Myanmar is violating human rights of the Rohingya people.
+From the resources that I have gathered, to me it seems that Myanmar is violating human rights of the Rohingya people, big time.
 I find it hard to recommend visiting a country that doesn’t respect such basic rights.
 Let’s hope Myanmar will make the right choice and stop persecuting these people who have been living in a plight far too long.